kongware/ftor/README.md

 ## Primitive combinators

 There are a couple of primitive combinators named with a single upper case letter.
-This naming is choosen not to obfuscate the code but because they are act like operators and just like operator syntax, you have to memorize them:
+This naming is choosen not to obfuscate the code but because they behave like operators and just like operator syntax, you have to memorize them:

 * A (apply)
 * B (composition)